-Key question Answer Deals closed before 12 November 2020 are not subject to BEIS' jurisdiction.
-Is a filing under the Regime voluntary or mandatory?
+Key question Answer Is a filing under the Regime voluntary or mandatory?
 A mandatory filing is required, with a stand-still obligation until clearance is obtained, if the Target is active in one of the 17 sectors specified under the NSIA, which are considered as particularly sensitive and more likely to raise potential national security concerns.
 To obtain certainty that a transaction will not be subject, at a later stage, to the NSIA call-in powers, investors can also elect to notify transactions voluntarily if- regardless of the sector concerned -the transaction might have national security implications.
-Relevant to this assessment are: the nature/identity of the acquirer-e.g., the acquirer has a bad track record for raising national security issues; • the nature of the Target's activities and whether the Target could be used to undermine national security (e.g., the Target's activities are closely related to one of the 17 sensitive sectors, can have a dual use, there is a shortage, etc.); and the nature and degree of the control acquired-the stronger the rights/control/power acquired, the higher a potential risk.
-What is the relationship and the interaction with the UK merger control regime ?
-Although the review by BEIS under the Regime and that carried out by the CMA under the UK merger control regime are completely separate and independent, inevitably a number of cases captured by the Regime will also be reviewed by the CMA -either by its Merger Intelligence Unit as part of the CMA's market-monitoring activity or in the context of a formal merger control review.
+Relevant to this assessment are: the nature/identity of the acquirer-e.g., the acquirer has a bad track record for raising national security issues; the nature of the Target's activities and whether the Target could be used to undermine national security (e.g., the Target's activities are closely related to one of the 17 sensitive sectors, can have a dual use, there is a shortage, etc.); and the nature and degree of the control acquired-the stronger the rights/control/power acquired, the higher a potential risk.
+What is the relationship and the interaction with the UK merger control regime?
+Although the review by BEIS under the Regime and that carried out by the CMA under the UK merger control regime are completely separate and independent, inevitably a number of cases captured by the Regime will also be reviewed by the CMA-either by its Merger Intelligence Unit as part of the CMA's market-monitoring activity or in the context of a formal merger control review.
 Active cooperation and information sharing between the CMA and BEIS is to be expected, as the CMA has made clear in its 2022 revised merger guidance, and as reflected in the Memorandum of Understanding (MoU) between BEIS and the CMA published on 16 June 2022.
-What are the practical steps that companies need to consider going forward?
-Given the expected level of cooperation between BEIS and the CMA, if parties are only intending to notify their transaction to BEIS, it is advisable to consider whether a proactive approach to the CMA should be made in parallel. • Deal documentation may need to cater for both merger control and the NSIA processes, allowing appropriate long-stop dates for regulatory reviews, as well as including risk mitigation and appropriate conditionality clauses.
+5 What are the practical steps that companies need to consider going forward?
+Given the expected level of cooperation between BEIS and the CMA, if parties are only intending to notify their transaction to BEIS, it is advisable to consider whether a proactive approach to the CMA should be made in parallel.
+Deal documentation may need to cater for both merger control and the NSIA processes, allowing appropriate long-stop dates for regulatory reviews, as well as including risk mitigation and appropriate conditionality clauses.
 Given the novelty of the Regime, this might represent a challenge until there is a relatively established practice on how the NSIA is implemented, including in relation to timing.
+Where a transaction is likely to raise national security concerns, parties should also carry out remedy planning at an early stage of the process; remedies could include governance requirements (e.g., board composition), security of supply commitments, R&D

-&lt;sup>4 The MoU is aimed at enabling closer working between BEIS and the CMA by setting out the parameters for cooperation, coordination and information sharing between the two regulators in the context of transactions notified to both BEIS and the CMA.
+5 The MoU is aimed at enabling closer working between BEIS and the CMA by setting out the parameters for cooperation, coordination and information sharing between the two regulators in the context of transactions notified to both BEIS and the CMA.